You can monitor your daily water consumption by going to SMART HUB at the Belmont Light website. https://belmontlight.smarthub.coop/Login.html

 Shut each faucet/shower valve.
 See if a family member or friend can shut the facet/valve more tightly than you can.
 If the facet/valve can be shut more tightly, it will be leaking.
 Have a friend/family member shut each faucet/valve.
 See if you can move it.
 If you cannot move it when someone else has shut it, then you probably are not turning it off completely and again, it will be leaking.

 In either case, you should call your plumber and consider replacing the faucet/valve with one you can shut completely.

 Your water service is located at the water meter in the basement; it brings water into your house.
 Some water service pipes could be original to the house and haven’t been changed; they are fine unless they leak.
 If the pipe leaks, the wall around it will be wet all the time.
 This is different than the occasional ground water that can make basement walls damp.
 Changing the pipe is the homeowner’s responsibility.
-The Water Division provides this service at a cost per foot however there may be times where a licensed and approved contractor is needed.

 These helpful hints are brought to you by resident Judith Feinleib.